isotopp/isotopp.github.io/_posts/2019-10-05-data-centers-and-energy.md

 [PUE dashboard](https://www.google.com/about/datacenters/efficiency/internal/index.html).

-All current cloud vendors deploy OCP equipment or (in the case of Microsoft) self-developed equipment that is like it and comparable in efficiency.
-They also add additional special purpose hardware to their cloud offerings that allow offloading of common functionality from the sellable cores of their machines, in order to maximise sellable inventory, save power and, of course, increase utilisation.
+All current cloud vendors deploy OCP equipment or (in the case of Microsoft) self-developed equipment that is comparable in efficiency.
+They also add additional special purpose hardware to their cloud offerings that allows offloading of common functionality from the sellable cores of their machines, in order to maximise sellable inventory, save power and, of course, increase utilisation.

-Including all aspects of improved efficiency and utilisation, in general, cloud hardware is 3x (or more) efficient than a traditional data center.
+All aspects of improved efficiency and utilisation included, cloud hardware often is 3x (or more) efficient than a traditional data center.

 ## Summary

 Compared to technology from 10 years ago, in the data center we are now using a lot less energy and with cloud technology also have dramatically improved utilisation (ie use less hardware to achieve the same outcome).
-Savings are up to 80% in total.
 Also, all of this is green energy, mostly from actual green production and not grey-green with certificates.
 Cloud operators are some of the largest investors in Wind and Solar all over the world.